Manishatds/Tailori-Plugin/README.md

 ### Product Template

-We have to create template id where we call ids, this template will call as page opens.
+We have to create template id where we call id's, this template will be called as the page opens.

 for e.g ('Product Template':#Template name  ,'Product Template':#template01......)